isomorphic-git/isomorphic-git/README.md

 If you're writing code for the browser though, you'll need something that emulates the `fs` API.
 At the time of writing, the most complete option is [BrowserFS](https://github.com/jvilk/BrowserFS).
-It has a few more steps involved to set up than in Node, as seen below:
+Compared to Node, there is an extra setup step to configure BrowserFS, as seen below:

 ```html
 <script src="https://unpkg.com/browserfs"></script>